stormasm/nunotes/engine-q/note0.md

 * cargo build = 65 crates
 * cargo test  = 89 crates

-The parser has only one dependency, and nu-engine's only dependency is the parser.
+The nu-parser has only one dependency, and nu-engine's only dependency is the parser.

 This enables developers to use engine-q as their programming language for building application that use and need scripting functionality.